Last updated on 09 December 2025

 • Prime rental levels have proved highly resilient, reflecting the supply / demand imbalances for quality stock.
 Recent development schemes have set new benchmarks in several central London districts and regional city centre markets.

-• The rest of the south east recorded average annual office rental growth of just 0.6% in May 2025, whilst growth in the regional markets is stronger at 2.5% (MSCI Monthly Index).
+• The rest of the south east recorded average annual office rental growth of just 0.9% in October 2025.
+Growth in the regional markets is stronger at 2.5% (MSCI Monthly Index).

 Industrial occupier market